Designing a tool for users to create their own audio-guided walking tours on the Detour app.

 Implement features to personalize tours, i.e. AR elements, tour tags and a way to generate your map in real time

-Building a creator portal for this type of app was incredibly nuanced; the biggest challenge was figuring out how to take something as complex as creating your own audio-guided walking tour and distilling it down into something that is intuitive and supportive.
-It was important for us to focus our time primarily on the necessities to make this creator portal as functional as possible.
+Building a creator portal for this type of app was incredibly nuanced.
+Our biggest challenge was figuring out how to take something as complex as creating your own audio-guided walking tour and distilling it into an intuitive, supportive tool.

-If we were to have more than a two-week sprint for this project, I would hone in on the desktop version, as that is likely going to be the primary way users create tours.
+If we were to have more than a two-week sprint for this project, I would hone in on the desktop version as that is likely going to be the primary way users create tours.
 I would also spend some time doing contextual inquiries of the app's current tours and see if there are other insights or feature ideas that would impact the tour-creating experience.